fiatconnect/specification/fiatconnect-api.md

 * `POST /transfer/in`
 * `POST /transfer/out`

 For these endpoints, a user needs to be logged in with an authenticated session.
-This session may have the maximum expiration time allowed by the FiatConnect standard (four hours).
+This session MUST have an expiration time of no greater than four hours (the maximum allowed by FiatConnect).

 If a client attempts to access any of these endpoints without a session, the server MUST return a `401` status code with an `Unauthorized` error.
 If a client tries to acces any of these endpoints with an expired session, the server MUST respond with an HTTP `401` status code with a `SessionExpired` error.